bawenna/precision-map/readme.md

 5) Run the following command: eksctl create cluster --name precision-map --version 1.20 --region us-east-2 --nodegroup-name linux-nodes --node-type t2.micro --nodes 2
 6) This will create a eks cluster with appropriate VPC/SG/Subnet/ELB to deploy
 7) Run aws eks update-kubeconfig --name precision-map --region us-east-2 to merge the kube config to local machine
-8) Under the k8s folder, run kubectl apply -f manifest.yml to deploy the application to the cluster
+8) Under the k8s folder, run kubectl apply -f manifest.yml to deploy the application to the cluster, OR connect to the cluster with Lens and manually deploy.
 9) You can access to application by visiting the elb DNS name.

 ### Terraform